AnaHill/AnaHill.github.io/work.md

 🔌 **Industry:** Public Sector | **Data:** Analytical

 ### 🌟 Key Contributions:
-- Developing machine learning capabilities for the customer, using both supervised and unsupervised learning, for example creating a classifier using Databricks.
+- Developing machine learning capabilities for the customer, using both supervised and unsupervised learning, created for example a supervised classification algorithm using Databricks for the customer ERP system.

 ### 🛠️ Tech Stack:
 **Databricks, AutoML, Snowflake, SQL, Python & Spark**